dilawar/dilawar.github.io/_posts/2021/2021-05-28-Using-Jekyll-docker-image.md

 	from /usr/bin/jekyll:23:in `<main>'
 ```

-Not sure how to solve it since I know very little about Ruby.
-Honestly I don't like fight
+Honestly, I don't like to fight with installation process.
+And I know very little about ruby.
+So I
-with installation process.
-So I turned to docker which I know little.
+turned to docker which I know little.

 TLDR: Here is my `Makefile`.
 I run `make` in the Github repository to build and test this site.